 WILL TECHNOLOGICAL ADVANCEMENTS SUPPORT OR STRANGLE MY MEMBERS?

 Self-driving trucks aren’t the only innovation that threaten the workforce.
-The retail industry faces self-checkout counters, robots who can audit and analyse stocks and pricing, through to autonomous store-bots programmed to support customers throughout their shopping experience, even greeting them at the door.
+The retail industry faces self-checkout counters, robots who can audit and analyze stocks and pricing and autonomous store-bots programmed to support customers throughout their shopping experience, even greeting them at the door.
 Should associations for the retail space be concerned for their members, or will this robotic injection boost sales to the extent that more people need to be employed to deal with the increase in volume?
-Is it a cause for alarm that AI can more efficiently and effectively perform various salesperson tasks, or does it free human employees up to focus on customer interactions, give more tailored advice, and offer a more personalised service?
-Perhaps a semi-automated retail environment offers new opportunities to employees, in the same way that ATMs reduced bank branch running costs and freed employees of routine tasks to create a new work dynamic.
+Is it a cause for alarm that AI can more efficiently and effectively perform various salesperson tasks, or does it free up human employees to focus on customer interactions, give more tailored advice and offer a more personalized service?
+Perhaps a semi-automated retail environment offers new opportunities to employees, in the same way ATMs reduced bank branch running costs and freed employees of routine tasks to create a new work dynamic.